k8svisual/vpk/README.md

 ## Local installation

-__Node.js__ and __npm__ are required to install and execute this application.
+For local installation __node.js__ and __npm__ are required to build, from source code and execute this application.

 You cannot install and run this application without first installing node.js and npm.
-After the prerequisites are installed proceed to the next step.
+After the prerequisites, node.js and npm, are installed proceed to the next step.

 Download the source files and place in a directory.
-The source files are available on github and can be downloaded using the following clone command or retrieved
+The source files are available on github and can be downloaded using the following clone command

 git clone http://github.com/k8svisual/viewk8s.git/

+or retireve the files can be downloaded from GitHub in a zip file format.

 Change to the directory where the files were placed.
 Run the following command to install the required Node modules: